-The SOP must identify the program staff (staff positions) that make the planned designation; explain how participants, instructors, and other relevant staff members are informed about a participant’s MSG status; explain the process for selecting an MSG type, based on a participant’s performance, goals, objectives, or participation; and explain how plans for determining the best MSG type are modified when a participant’s performance, goals, objectives, and/or participation change.
+The SOP must identify the program staff (staff positions) who make the planned designation; explain how participants, instructors, and other relevant staff members are informed about a participant’s MSG status; explain the process for selecting an MSG type, based on a participant’s performance, goals, objectives, or participation; and explain how plans for determining the best MSG type are modified when a participant’s performance, goals, objectives, and/or participation change.

 Additionally, the SOP must explain how, when, and by whom the appropriate documentation is collected to support the MSG entered into TEAMS.